Info On How Much is Paving A Driveway?

 The Concrete Driveway Calculator allows you to visualize your pavement on Google Maps and generates measurements and a material takeoff on the fly, with modifiers for concrete depth and a variety of different materials.
 It’s no substitute for an estimate from a professional, but may help you decide what material and installation are within your budget before you contact your local asphalt contractors.

 Once you believe we are giving you a good price you may consider additional add-ons such as:

 - Berms around the edges – 4-6 inch berms are mainly for cosmetic reasons, sometimes to help channel water runoff.
 Of to put around flower beds.
 That runs $200-500 extra.

 - We can also add storm drains in if necessary, although this is normally in a commercial application.

-- If the driveway slopes toward the garage we will install a french drain.
+- If the pavement slopes toward the garage we will install a french drain.
 Or in some townships or boroughs, they may require you to control the water run off your property generates.
-And you may need to install a french drain before your driveway meets the road.
+And you may need to install a french drain before your pavement meets the road.